 How do the pricing models compare?

 Intercom publishes its pricing: $29 to $132 per seat per month depending on tier, plus $0.99 per Fin-resolved outcome and optional add-ons.
 Sprinklr does not publish pricing and operates on custom enterprise quotes with committed-term contracts.
-ZoomInfo uses custom-quoted seat-and-credit-based pricing but also offers ZoomInfo Lite as a permanent free tier and a 7-day free trial for paid plans.
+ZoomInfo pricing is free to start with consumption credits based on usage, with a permanent free entry point and a 7-day free trial for paid plans.

 Can I use Intercom and Sprinklr together with ZoomInfo?